StarpTech/k-andy/README.md

 ```sh
 KUBECONFIG=kubeconfig.yaml kubectl apply -f manifests/hello-kubernetes.yaml
 ```
+and try to access `http://<load-balancer-ip>:8080`.

 ## Destroy your cluster

 If you no longer need the cluster don't forget to destroy it.
+Load-Balancers and volumes must be deleted manually.

 ```sh
 terraform destroy